caroleolivier/caroleolivier.github.io/_posts/2017-09-18-preparing-for-a-screeing-interview.md

 ##### Role progression
 * are they opportunities to grow?
-* how to they evaluate employees?
+* how do they evaluate employees?

 ##### Role and you
 * would you be excited to do the job on a daily basis?